Caution: Audio may begin with Music!! |

-We are really inspired by iPad page scroll UI, it looks so smooth and elegant.
-So, we decided to write something for a page scroll for iPad/android device using JavaScript/jQuery.
+We are really inspired by the iPad page scroll UI, it looks so smooth and elegant.
+So, we decided to write something for a page scroll for iPad/android devices using JavaScript/jQuery.

-The logic is quiet simple, really, you will have the inner references for a DIV element (or any DOM element) to which you can scroll your lengthy page into ,just dock the DOM on top of page but with help of smooth transition using jquery, which would mimic ipad like page scroll.
+The logic is quite simple, really, you will have the inner references for a DIV element (or any DOM element) to which you can scroll your lengthy page into, just dock the DOM on top of the page but with help of smooth transition using jquery, which would mimic iPad like page scroll.

-Remember to include jquery plugin , jquery mobile plugin and css.
+Remember to include the jquery plugin, jquery mobile plugin, and CSS.

-NOTE: The present code and scripts gives only an idea of the development or logic and does not concentrate on great design and validation
+NOTE: The present code and scripts gives only an idea of the development of logic and does not concentrate on great design and validation

 Here is the basic HTML